pradeep1991singh/scaffolding/html/README.md

 ### index.html

-index.html file is main entry file which is root file in an html project.
-If no file is specified as root file explicitly then index.html always treat as root/main entry file in a html project.
+`index.html` => this file is main entry file which is root file in an html project.
+If no file is specified as root file explicitly then `index.html` always treat as root/main entry file in a html project.

 ### Vendors

-vendors folder is for libraries and general-purpose files.
+`vendors/` => folder is for libraries and general-purpose files.

 ### Resources